mickaelandrieu/nutriscore-app/README.md

 4. (Soon) Execute `src/train.py` to train the model ;
 5. (Soon) Execute `src/app.py` to launch the streamlit app ;
 6. (Sonn) Execute `src/api.py` to get predictions from a REST endpoint ;

+## LICENSE

+This project is provided under the MIT license.